-Stuart has served as a Southland Regional Council councillor and as a qualified hearing commissioner.
-He is currently serving as a Southland District Council councillor and a member of the Aparima River Liaison committee.
+Stuart has served as a councillor on the Southland Regional Council and the Southland District Council and is a qualified hearing commissioner.
+He is also a member of the Aparima River Liaison committee.

-His interests include a passion to serve his community, farming and politics and he also participates in many outdoor activities including fly fishing and hunting.
+His interests include a passion to serve his community, farming and politics and he also participates in many outdoor activities.

 Stephen is a business and strategic projects group manager.
 He has an extensive background in business and business improvement and project management and has managed the successful completion of a range or large projects in Southland such as Southland’s Regional Energy Strategy, Southland’s Whole Community Broadband Network as well as the successful completion of major civil and mechanical engineering projects including satellite and space ground stations and terrestrial television.
 He also took a lead in the establishment of the SIT Velodrome.

 Stephen is a member of the Institute of Directors of New Zealand and has broad experience as a Trustee and Board member, including chairman of the National Broadband Forum, chairman of Junior Worlds 2012 Limited and president of Cycling New Zealand at the Asia-Pacific Economic Cooperation (APEC) events, and has presented a numerous international conferences.